all on this page

-Plans are in place to establish a walkable, pedestrian-friendly, mixed-use neighborhood business district at Madison Road and Whetsel Avenue.
-Madisonville’s historic bank building has been restored and now has apartment spaces and a brewery business is planned for the lower level.
+Plans are in place to establish a pedestrian-friendly, mixed-use neighborhood business district at Madison Road and Whetsel Avenue.
+Madisonville’s historic bank building has been restored and now has apartment spaces and a brewery on the lower level.
 A mixed-use building is in planning stages for the southern side of Madison and Whetsel.
 This 24,000 square foot building will feature apartments and commercial space.
 Upgrades are also in planning stages for the Madisonville Retail Center.

 Along Red Bank Road, even more development can been seen at the Medpace campus, The Summit (Dolce) Hotel and Red luxury apartments.

 Madisonville is located conveniently off I-71.
 Downtown Cincinnati is approximately 10 minutes away, and the Cincinnati/Northern Kentucky International Airport is a 35-minute drive.
 Queen City Metro Bus service runs several routes through Madisonville daily.
 State Route 50 is short drive from Madisonville, connecting one to the southern edge of downtown Cincinnnati in about 15 minutes.